 Add Alarm Data

+Alarm data added.

+Main Menu

 Figure 6-18 Alarm Data Added

 6.8 Close Your Browser When Finished With Admin GUI:

 To help secure your MultiNet receivers configuration and help to limit unauthorized modifications to your system, you should close your browser when it is no longer needed.
 For the same reasons, do not leave untended, a workstation that has the Admin GUI Web pages open.